apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/csv.md

 the legal datatypes in this unordered list due to the limited expressability of CSV:

-1. Each instance must be of a record type.
+1. Each instance must be of a object type.
-2. Each instance must be of the _same_ record type.
+2. Each instance must be of the _same_ object type.
-3. The record type must conform to the content and type restrictions mentioned in the introduction.
+3. The object type must conform to the content and type restrictions mentioned in the introduction.

 While it would be possible to structure your query to cast all result instances to a given type, it is not necessary.
-AQL offers a built-in feature which will automatically cast all top-level instances in the result to a specified named ADM record type.
+AQL offers a built-in feature which will automatically cast all top-level instances in the result to a specified named ADM object type.
 To enable this feature, use a `set` statement prior to the query to set the parameter `output-record-type` to the name of an ADM type.
 This type must have already been defined in the current dataverse.